rubatopy/rubato/docs/source/intro.rst

 ************
 Installation
 ************
-Installing Rubato is simple.
+Installing rubato is simple.
 Just run the following in a terminal:

 .. code-block:: console